 I had no reason to fear.
 It is delicious.
-I made another 2 batches to have for Christmas gifts this year.
+I made another 2 batches to have for Christmas gifts.
 (Uhm..... if you are a relative of mine pretend you didn't read that.)

 I sent my sons and a visiting friend out picking with a gallon drink pitcher and they were back in a jiffy.
 I think their friend probably though I was a little kooky too!
 I think I'm getting a reputation!